Solution Builder

 Equinix Design System

-We leveraged Equinix’s Quix design system to create high-fidelity designs to cover every workflow and interaction in more detail.
-We reused existing components when possible to maintain consistency, but made modifications and designed new components to address the use cases for this project.
+I leveraged Equinix’s Quix design system to create high-fidelity designs to cover every workflow and interaction in more detail.
+Reused existing components when possible to maintain consistency, but made modifications and designed new components to address the use cases for this project.

-Since Solution Builder is a new service, we designed and defined several new components and interactions for dragging and dropping resources tiles, connecting two tiles together, etc.
+Since Solution Builder is a new service, I designed and defined several new components and interactions for dragging and dropping resources tiles, connecting two tiles together, etc.

 Iterative Design & Testing